Esraaelsisy/BackBase-QATask/README.md

 - "tests": This package contains of "TestBase" class which starts and stops the WebDriver for each <Test> tag in TestNG xml file.
     Besides , Test Classes which have the Independent Test scenarios mapped with the methods from page objects , with an inheritance from "TestBase" superclass

+- "gridTests" : This package contains of "TestBaseforSeleniumGrid" class which starts and stops the Remote WebDriver for each <Test> tag in TestNG xml file.
+Besides , Test Classes which have the Independent Test scenarios mapped with the methods from page objects , with an inheritance from "TestBasefor SeleniumGrid" superclass to be run parallel.

 - "utilities": This package contains of "helper" class that has all the handler functions needed through the test classes , like : Date formatting , Taking screenshots and Colors formatting